 Our chemical restrictions are as a minimum always based on the highest legal standard in any of our sales countries as well as on information from authorities, NGOs and scientific reports.
 We apply the precautionary principle – meaning that we preventively restrict chemicals even where there is scientific uncertainty.
 Accordingly, our requirements usually go further than the law demands.

-H&M’s chemical management vision is to ensure safe products made in a healthy workplace while protecting the environment.
+H&M group’s chemical management vision is to lead the change towards safe products and a toxic free fashion future.
 Our main focus is controlling the chemical input in the manufacturing process.
 We are committed to eliminate the use, and hence achieve zero discharge, of hazardous chemicals in any production procedure by 2020.

 Our Sustainability Commitment assessments include a set of requirements concerning the safety of chemical handling and storage as well as environmental requirements such as the treatment of wastewater and the handling of hazardous waste.
 Read more about environmental requirements for suppliers.